Country

 France

-Lyon is the destination for fine food fans.
-2000 years of rich history.
-Musée des Beaux-Arts.
-The old town with cobblestone streets.
-The Basilica Notre-Dame and a magnificent view over the city and the countryside.
-Silk painting in the smart working-class district of La Croix-Rousse.
-The gourmet temple of Les Halles de Lyon de Paul Bocuse.
-The finest cuisine in the region’s typical “Bouchon” style.
-So much sensuality.
+Lyon is a mecca for gourmets.
+Is 2,000 years of history.
+Is the Musée des Beaux-Arts.
+Is an old town with cobbled streets.
+Is the Basilica of Notre-Dame and a magnificent view over the city and countryside.
+Silk painting in the pretty working-class district of La Croix-Rousse.
+Is the gourmet temple Les Halles de Lyon de Paul Bocuse.
+Is the finest cuisine in the bouchons.
+Oh là là – so much sensuality.
 So much pleasure.

 Arles